michaelrsweet/htmldoc/README.md

 Linux is a registered trademark of Linus Torvalds.

-Mac OS is a registered trademark of Apple Inc.
+macOS is a registered trademark of Apple Inc.

 Microsoft and Windows are registered trademarks of Microsoft Corporation.